garronej/evt/README.md

 </p>

 <p align="center">
-<b><a href="https://stackblitz.com/edit/ts-evt-demo-hello-world?embed=1&file=index.ts">Run hello world</a></b>
+<b><a href="https://stackblitz.com/edit/evt-playground?embed=1&file=index.ts&hideExplorer=1">Run some examples</a></b>
 </p>

-## Motivation
+# Motivation

 There are a lot of things that can't easily be done with `EventEmitter`:

 * Enforcing type safety.
 * Removing a particular listener when the callback is an anonymous function.
 * Adding a one-time listener for the next event that meets a condition.
 * Waiting \(via a Promise\) for one thing or another to happen.
 _Example: waiting at most one second for the next message, stop waiting if the socket disconnects._

 RxJS have its issues as well:

 * When chaining operators the type is often lost along the way as TypeScript struggle to keep track of the mutation / filtering being applied to the event flow.
 * Introduce _\(too\)_ many abstractions/operators, combining them right can be challenging, even for seemingly straights forward control flows.

 EVT is an attempt to solve all these issues while trying to remain as accessible as `EventEmitter`.